 - Day time is spent resting and sheltering predominantly on the edges of brigalow scrubs under bushes, stick piles, logs and long grass or inside hollow logs.
 They may scratch a shallow depression of bare ground or “scrape” under or beside a shelter site.
-Except in drier months the BNTW rarely ventures more than 200m away from the edge of the scrub.
+Except in drier months, the bridled nailtail wallaby rarely ventures more than 200m away from the edge of the scrub.

 - Very acute hearing alerts it to anything approaching from a distance

-- If it detects that it has been spotted by a nearby predator, the BNTW will bolt at high speed.
+- If it detects that it has been spotted by a nearby predator, the bridled nailtail wallaby will bolt at high speed.
 The ability to flee at high speed may have earned their name “flashjack”.
 Though the main defence strategy of the BNTW is to hide rather than flee.

 - Usually solitary but females may have young at foot.
-Groups can occur on common feeding areas.
+Groups can occur in common feeding areas.

 - Males congregate around a female in oestrous.

 - Females ~ 23 ha